Holiday Happiness For All

 word out for others to buy, wrap and deliver the gifts to the shelter the Sunday

 before Christmas.
-Last year Sally delivered nearly 80 gifts!!
+One year Sally delivered nearly 80 gifts!!

 Longtime Springtime and Emeritus Board member Susannah Rake rallied fellow Springtime